shashank321-png/shashank321-png/README.md

 ### Hi there 👋

 I'm a third year undergraduate at AIT pursuing BTech in Computer Engineering.
-I am a DSA Enthusiast and my skills include fronted development & Data Analytics
+I am a DSA Enthusiast and my skills include frontend development & Data Analytics

 <!--
 **shashank321-png/shashank321-png** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.